Javascript must be enabled for the correct page display

 Former Harlem Globetrotter Bree Green has become a prominent figure in basketball through her skills and social media presence.
 She provides basketball training sessions and has partnered with major brands in sports and entertainment such as Nike, Adidas, Gatorade, AT&T, and ESPN+.
 She’s also on the 2028 LA Summer Olympics committee.

-NCAA’s NIL policy: A slam dunk for brands
+NCAA’s NIL Policy: A Slam Dunk for Brands

+With college athletes finally able to monetize their well-earned fame and influence, brands have the opportunity to foster early relationships with student-athletes.
 Getting in on the ground floor with rising college stars can pay off big-time in the future.
-If these players later go pro in the NBA or WNBA, having that pre-existing connection could be a huge advantage for brands eyeing long-term partnerships.
+Whether these players later go pro in the NBA or WNBA, or simply become popular content creators after their college career comes to a close, having that pre-existing connection can be a huge advantage for brands eyeing long-term partnerships.
+And savvy brands that identify and team up with the right NCAA influencer talent early on can build strong, lasting relationships.

 March Madness and the NBA All-Star Weekend provide phenomenal opportunities for brands to engage basketball enthusiasts through influencer marketing.
 As college players can now profit from NIL deals, the options are greater than ever.